 B'NEI MITZVAH PROJECTS

-Henry Kluger will be called to the Torah, October 2nd, 2021 at Temple Beth Sholom.
+Henry Kluger was called to the Torah on October 2nd, 2021 at Temple Beth Sholom.

 For my Bar Mitzvah project, I wanted to help a cause that I truly believe in.
 High Fives Foundation focuses on preventing life-changing injuries and provides resources and hope for athletes if injuries happen.
 Want to join me in making a difference?
 Any donation will help make an impact.
 Thanks in advance for your contribution to this cause that means so much to me.

-Caleb Burda was called to the Torah, August 21, 2021 at Temple Beth Sholom.
+Caleb Burda was called to the Torah on August 21, 2021 at Temple Beth Sholom.

 I like using my robots, and I wanted people who also like them to have the opportunity to use them.
 For a mitzvah project, I wanted to help kids in school who also like robots but aren't able to have access to one.
 To do this, I am trying to raise money for a title one school, so they are able to get robots for the students that want one.